Two more sleeps, friends! Who’s excited? I am sad the season is coming to an end…It sure went by so fast!

 - Using a tablespoon, scoop cookie dough onto the baking pan (spacing about 2 inches apart).

-- Bake on middle rack for 9-13 minutes or until the cookies are just starting to turn golden (NOT brown) on the edges (switching and rotating baking sheets about halfway through).
+- Bake on middle rack for about 11 minutes or until the cookies are just starting to turn golden (NOT brown) on the edges (switching and rotating baking sheets about halfway through).
 Remove from oven and allow to cool completely on the sheet.
-Cookies will continue to cook while they cool.
 Repeat with any remaining dough.

 Make the frosting:

 - Cream butter (and shortening if using) in a stand mixer or using your hand mixer for 3 minutes until light and fluffy.
-Add salt, vanilla then slowly add 2 cups of powdered sugar and beat until smooth.
-Add heavy cream, 1 tablespoon at a time then add the remainder of powdered sugar until desired consistency and taste is reached (you may not need it all) and continue to beat until smooth.
+Add salt, vanilla then slowly add the powdered sugar and beat until smooth.
+Add heavy cream, 1 tablespoon at a time, then add the food coloring and continue to beat until smooth.

-- Once cookies have cooled completely, frost and add sprinkles, if desired.
-Allow frosting to set, then store in an air-tight container.
+- Once cookies have cooled completely, frost them and add sprinkles, if desired.
+Is the frosting enough to ice about 40 cookies?
+Yes!
+I have been using this recipe for a long time.

 I hope you enjoy this recipe to create sweet holiday memories in the kitchen with your family!